-You can check your Quicksilver pre-approval status online.
-The process should only take a few minutes.
-Just complete the questionnaire and click “See Your Card Offers.”
-The Capital One pre-approval tool is not specific to the Quicksilver card, so it will display all the Capital One cards for which you’re likely to be approved.
-The results are based on your responses and a preliminary review of your credit.
-This review is known as a soft inquiry and does not affect your credit score.
-You can should also check your credit score before you complete the questionnaire to better assess your odds of approval.
-Applicants generally need good or excellent credit for good odds.
+Keep in mind that the Capital One pre-approval tool is not specific to Capital One Quicksilver card, so it will display all the eligible Capital One credit cards for which you’re likely to be approved.
+The results are based on a basic review of your credit.
+This review will result in a soft inquiry and does not affect your credit score.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.